 Set up page numbering on the documents.
 There will be no page numbers on the cover document, obviously.
 We want lower case roman numerals for the Front Matter document, ie: i, ii, iii, iv, etc… There’ll be regular arabic numerals for the chapter files of the document. ie: 1, 2, 3, 4, etc…

-Let’s add page numbers to our master pages for the FM, EM and chapters.
-Make sure they’re on the Folio layer and on the Master Page.
+Let’s add page numbers to our parent pages for the FM, EM and chapters.
+Make sure they’re on the Folio layer and on the Parent Page.
 Create a paragraph style for them.

 Let’s make a number list across book files.
 Use the provided list of Pinocchio characters.
 You’ll need to create a defined list in Paragraph Styles.